 vi.
 2L student who has completed a two-semester clinic.

 e.
-With the above criteria and the mix of 3L and 2L students, please keep in mind that it is highly unlikely for a student to be eligible for more than one clinic during their law school program.
-Only student directors will complete a second clinic, the same as their first, but with a more advanced role in the clinic.
+With the above criteria and the mix of 3L and 2L students, please keep in mind that it is unlikely for a student to be eligible for more than one clinic during their law school program.

 Attendance for the first class session of any clinical course is mandatory.
 If any student misses the first class session without pre-approval, the clinics will consider that student no longer enrolled in the course and offer the open slot to the next student on the waiting list.
 To get pre-approval, a student must contact the professor teaching the clinic or Nicole Smiley, the law clinics office administrator, at firstname.lastname@example.org, to let one of them know why s/he will be absent and to request to remain on the class list.

 Dropping of clinic courses is allowed ONLY during the first week of the first semester.
-When students enroll in a clinical course for Fall 2013, they have only through Monday, September 9, 2013 (by midnight) to drop a clinic.
+When students enroll in a clinical course for Spring 2014, they have only through Monday, January 27th (by midnight) to drop a clinic.

 Failure to complete both semesters of a 2-semester clinic.
-Students who choose to drop or are unable to complete both semesters of any 2-semester clinic, for unforeseen reasons, will receive from their Clinical Professor/Supervising Attorney either a letter grade (which may include an “F”) or a “W” for the first semester.
+Students who choose to drop or are unable to complete both semesters of any 2-semester clinic, for any reason, will receive from their Clinical Professor/Supervising Attorney either a letter grade (which may include an “F”) or a “W” for the first semester.
 Unforeseen reasons do not include early graduation or not realizing it is a two semester clinic.
-If a student knows within the first week of class that they will not be able to complete the 2nd semester of the clinic they will be removed from the clinic.
+If a student knows within the first week of class that they will not be able to complete the 2nd semester of the clinic the student should ask to be removed from the clinic.

 Registration for the 2nd semester of 2-semester clinics happens AUTOMATICALLY.
 Students currently registered in the 1st semester of their 2-semester clinic do not need to use a lottery slot for the continuation of the course.
 The registrar will automatically add the course to the students’ schedule before the lottery opens.
 Please note: